 Yes.
-Individuals can be held liable for bribery of a foreign public official under sections 1, 2 and 6 of the Bribery Act 2010.
+Both companies and individuals can be held liable for bribery of a foreign public official under sections 1, 2 and 6 of the UKBA.

-Under section 14 of the Bribery Act 2010, bribery offences under sections 1, 2 and 6 of the Bribery Act 2010 may be committed by a body corporate, where the offence is proved to have been committed with the consent or connivance of a senior officer of the body corporate or a person purporting to act in such capacity.
-In these circumstances, both the senior officer, as well as the body corporate, is guilty of the offence, unless the senior officer does not have a close connection with the UK.
-'Close connection' with the UK is defined in section 12(4) of the Bribery Act 2010.
+Under section 14 of the UKBA, if bribery offences under sections 1, 2 and 6 of the UKBA are proved to have been committed by a body corporate, with the consent or connivance of a senior officer of the body corporate or a person purporting to act in such capacity, both the senior officer, as well as the body corporate, is guilty of the offence unless the senior officer does not have a 'close connection' with the UK (as defined in section 12(4) of the UKBA).

-In addition, under section 7 of the Bribery Act 2010, a commercial organisation can be held strictly liable for failure to prevent bribery.
+In addition, under section 7 of the UKBA, a commercial organisation (but not individuals) can be held strictly liable for failure to prevent bribery.
 The offence is committed by a relevant commercial organisation where an 'associated person' bribes another person, intending to obtain or retain business for the commercial organisation, or intending to obtain or retain an advantage in the conduct of business for the organisation.
-The bribery must constitute an offence under sections 1 or 6 of the Bribery Act 2010.
+The bribery must constitute an offence under sections 1 or 6 of the UKBA.

-An 'associated person' is defined in section 8 of the Bribery Act 2010 as a person who performs services for or on behalf of the commercial organisation and includes employees, agents and subsidiaries.
+An 'associated person' is defined in section 8 of the UKBA as a person who performs services for or on behalf of the commercial organisation and includes employees, agents and subsidiaries.
 Where the person is an employee, there is a rebuttable presumption that he or she is an associated person.